 Use this free 10-week half marathon training plan to finally run a half marathon in less than 2 hours!

 Breaking the 2-hour half marathon is something that many runners dream about, and it’s a goal I’ve been chasing for quite a while.
-Since I’ve come so close (2:02), I decided to put some extra work into this goal and tap an expert for some tips.
+To run a sub 2-hour half marathon, you need to maintain a 9:09 pace per mile or faster.

 Join the FREE 5-Days of Fueling Challenge to get nutrition tips for your training routine.